Types of Braces

 Traditional metal braces and self-ligating braces are the two types of metal braces.

 Braces help moving teeth.
 After orthodontic treatment, patients wear retainer to hold their teeth.
-Retainers come with various types, they are either fixed or removable retainers.
+Retainers come in various types, they are either fixed or removable retainers.